Armenian Infancy Gospel: Sources

 texts, which include The Infancy of the Lord, were brought to Armenia by missionaries in 590 AD.
 The earliest known usage of this gospel was by the Armenian philosopher, Anania Shirakatsi.
-The Armenian syntax of the document seems to be based on a Semitic base which suggest that the document most likely is an Armenian translation of a now lost Syriac text.
+The Armenian syntax of the document seems to have a Semitic basis, which suggest that the document most likely is an Armenian translation of a now lost Syriac text.

 Influence from other Infancy Gospels

 The Armenian Infancy Gospel is influenced mostly by the Protevangelium of James as well as other infancy gospels such as the Infancy Gospel of Thomas and the Gospel of Pseudo-Matthew.
 Due to this factor, Frederick Conybeare mistakenly thought the gospel to be the Protevangelium of James when he published the first six chapters in the late 19th century.